adriangoe/relational-networks-pytorch/README.md

 $ make requirements
 ```

+## Data

+The data was acquired from https://www.kaggle.com/gruberpatrick/sortofclevr.
+You can either download it there and copy it to `data/` or use the `make load_data` command if you have the kaggle CLI set-up.

 ## Usage

 You can directly use the `src/main.py` file and the commands specified there or start the scripts with `make train` and `make train_mlp` for the two network variants.